paztronomer/coding_notes/README_SQL.md

 SELECT UPPER(last_name) + ', ' + first_name AS name
   FROM dball.Customers
   ORDER BY last_name;

+SELECT pv.ProductID, v.BusinessEntityID, v.Name
+  FROM Purchasing.ProductVendor AS pv
+  INNER JOIN Purchasing.Vendor AS v
+      ON (pv.BusinessEntityID = v.BusinessEntityID)
+  WHERE StandardPrice > $10
+      AND Name LIKE N'F%';
 '''

 17. Use CAST to convert data types